lucasnbsb/Data-Structures-and-Algorithms/README.md

     - each start before and end increments
     - each end decrements
     - get the max
+### 347. Top K Frequent Elements
+    - iterate first to create a counter map
+    - iterate the keys and push them into a max heap
+    - pop the heap k times
 ### 547. Number of Provinces
     - Run union find.
     - after the union, if a union has been performed you can decrement a counter starting at the number of cities